-- 1.3 Annual Monitoring Reports are required to assess: - the extent to which policies in the local development documents are being implemented successfully; and - the implementation of the Local Development Scheme (the timetable for preparing the Local Development Framework). - 1.4 The Annual Monitoring Report is underpinned by the following objectives: - Gauge the success of the Local Plan / Local Development Framework in meeting their aims and objectives; - Form the basis for reviewing planning policies; - Identify areas where further measures are required to implement policies / achieve objectives (for example additional planning briefs or supplementary planning documents); - Identify ways in which the Development Plan Documents (the policy documents contained within the Local Development Framework) can be modified to aid monitoring (for example setting of targets); - Help promote the benefits of Planning, in general, and the Local Development Framework, in particular, in providing added value; and - Establish areas where further detailed research should be undertaken.
+- 1.3 Annual Monitoring Reports are required to assess: - the extent to which policies are being implemented successfully; and - the implementation of the Local Development Scheme (the timetable for preparing the Local Development Framework). - 1.4 The Annual Monitoring Report is underpinned by the following objectives: - Gauge the success of the Adopted Core Strategy/Local Plan in meeting their aims and objectives; - Form the basis for reviewing planning policies; - Identify areas where further measures are required to implement policies / achieve objectives (for example additional planning briefs or supplementary planning documents); and - Establish areas where further detailed research should be undertaken.